salilab/rmf/doc/DecoratorsAndAttributes.md

 [TOC]

 The attributes and decorators are divided into several categories, each associated with a different RMF::Category.
 Each decorator has three associated types eg RMF::decorator::Particle, RMF::decorator::ParticleConst and RMF::decorator::ParticleFactory.
 The non-const decorator inherits from the const one.
-The factory is used to test whether a given node has the needed attributes and create decorators decorating a given node.
-Note, that if passed and RMF::NodeConstHandle, the node already having the required attributes is a precondition for the factory `get()` method.
+The factory is used to test whether a given node has the needed attributes and to create decorators decorating a given node.
+Note, that if passed an RMF::NodeConstHandle, the node already having the required attributes is a precondition for the factory `get()` method.

 # Static and Frame Attributes # {#staticandframe}

-Each `get_` method and `set_` method have three variants.
-For get they are
+Each `get_` method and `set_` method has three variants.
+For `get` they are

 - `get_foo` get a value for the attribute
 - `get_frame_foo` get a value for the attribute as stored in the current frame
 - `get_static_foo` get a value for the attribute as stored for the whole file

-All have the precondition that the appropriate value exist.
-For set
+All have the precondition that the appropriate value exists.
+For `set`

 - `set_frame_foo`: set a value that is stored once per frame
 - `set_static_foo`: set a value that is stored once for the whole file